Complicated Diagnosis in a Dog: Holly And Her Illness

 Illness can get complicated and diagnosis such cases is a process.

-Sometimes your veterinarian tries a treatment and it might work even though it is not clear what’s wrong.
-And sometimes the immune system and the body healing potential ends up having to do the job.
-Sometimes you just don’t know.
+Sometimes your veterinarian tries a treatment, and it might work even though it is unclear what’s wrong.
+And sometimes, the immune system and the body’s healing potential end up having to do the job.
+Sometimes you don’t know.
 All is well that ends well.

 Thank you, Julia Davis, for sharing Holly’s story.

 This is my journey with my beloved Rottie, Holly.
 In October, I took Holly to the vet as she kept sitting down when we went for a walk.
 This went on for a week, and I decided that she just was not right.

 One of her cruciate ligaments had completely ruptured.

 She was booked in for surgery the following week, and low and behold……her other one went!
 So two surgeries, two weeks apart it was!
 She recovered from the surgeries well.
 She was the perfect patient.